 If I’m after some ‘me’ time, I’ll swim to Waiohai beach (in front of the Marriott hotel).
 In calm weather, I get my paddle-boarding fix here too (there’s a rental shack for boards).
-Getting out on the water in an upright position is a great way to get a different perspective on the palm trees and black volcanic rocks of the shoreline.
+Getting out on the water in an upright position is a great way to get a different perspective while cruising the beaches in Poʻipu seeing palm trees and black volcanic rocks in the shoreline.

 When the surfs up, however, you’ll find me ineptly cruising the waves at ‘Sheratons’ (also known as Kiahuna Beach).
 Be careful though – the reef is just below the water and I’ve got a few scratches to prove it.
 My other tried and tested surf / snorkel spot is in front of the Beach House restaurant on Lawai Road.